Seksan168/Seksan168/README.md

 - 👋 Hi, I’m @Seksan168
 - 👀 I’m interested in web application
 - 🌱 I’m currently learning in digital enginering year 3 student
-- 🧑🏻‍💻 I'm trainee with aiilab
 - 😄 Pronouns: Guide
 - ⚡  If you feel you will lost yourself then look back to yourself ,What are you pass?